betterscientificsoftware/bssw.io/Articles/Blog/2026-03-modern-memory-safe-cpp.md

 It does mean the burden of proof has shifted.
 Organizations are increasingly expected to show a credible plan for reducing memory-unsafe attack surface, whether by migration, hardening, safer subsets, or some combination of the three.

-## A practical takeaway for scientific software teams

-For research software groups, the most useful stance is probably neither denial nor panic.
-Modern C++ can be made significantly safer today, but that requires conscious toolchain and API choices.

-If you maintain a C++ codebase, a practical starting point is to target at least C++20 where feasible, prefer containers and views such as `std::vector`, `std::array`, `std::span`, `std::string_view`, and `std::mdspan`, enable `libc++` hardening in development and CI before wider deployment, and run `clang-tidy` with the relevant `cppcoreguidelines` bounds and ownership checks.
-For code that still depends on raw pointers, Clang's `-Wunsafe-buffer-usage` offers a concrete migration path.
-And for especially high-risk new components, it is increasingly reasonable to ask whether Rust is the better default.

-The most honest answer to "Modern Memory Safe C++?" is therefore: not yet, and not completely, but substantially safer C++ is becoming practical.
-The interesting part of the current moment is that this is no longer just a language-design conversation.
-Apple and Google are shipping it, LLVM is enabling it, and the C++ standards process is trying to catch up.

 ## Potential for memory-safe C++ in the future?

 One useful way to think about the current work is as a stack of complementary defenses, each aimed at a different source of memory-related undefined behavior.